-A total amount of 536,000 pixels have been used to validate the Neural Network classifier.
-The site with the least amount of validation data is Kerdrean with a total of 5557 pixels whereas Marinha Lanzarote is the site with the most amount of validation data with 159713 pixels.
-The global accuracy of the model is 94.26% and a Kappa coefficient of 0.92 (Figure 8).
-The least performing site is Gafanha High with an accuracy of 75.45% whereas Mataducos is the site with most accurate prediction, with a global accuracy of 98.05%.
-Overall Phaeophyceae, Magnoliopsida, Sediment and Rhodophyceae are well classified with a balanced accuracy of 1, 0.96, 0.96 and 0.91 respectively.
-Bacillariophyceae is the least performing class with an accuracy of 0.72 mainly due to a confusion with Magnoliopsida and Sediment.
+A total of 536,000 pixels was used to validate the Neural Network classifier.
+The sites with the lowest and highest number of validation data were Kerdrean (5,557 pixels) and Marinha Lanzarote (159,713 pixels), respectively.
+Model global accuracy was 94.26%, with a Kappa coefficient of 0.92 (Figure 8).
+The least performing site was Gafanha High (global accuracy of 75.45%) whereas Mataducos was the site with the most accurate prediction (global accuracy of 98.05%).
+Overall, the classes Phaeophyceae, Magnoliopsida, Sediment and Rhodophyceae were correctly classified with a balanced accuracy of 1, 0.96, 0.96 and 0.91 respectively.
+Bacillariophyceae was the least performing class (accuracy of 0.72) mainly due to the confusion between Magnoliopsida and Sediment.

 3.3 Variable importance